wang-bin/QtAV/README.md

 #### How To Write a Player

-Wrtie a media player using QtAV is easy.
+Wrtie a media player using QtAV is quite easy.

     WidgetRenderer renderer;
     renderer.show();